 A mobile alarm service typically runs off the phone network as it has an inbuilt SIM in the alarm unit.
 Where mobile coverage is low in rural or regional areas, a high range antenna may be needed to boost the signal from your alarm to the mobile towers and then into the response centre.

-Mobile Personal Alarms enable older people to leave their house to be active and socially connected, yet remain safe in the knowledge that help is available with only the press of a button.
+Mobile Personal Safety Alarms enable older people to leave their house to be active and socially connected, yet remain safe in the knowledge that help is available with only the press of a button.

 Keeping socially connected with your community can have huge benefits for older people in keeping them independent.
 Whether it be visiting the local park, exercising at a yoga class, or simply walking down the street to your local cafe, these types of outings can help older people remain socially connected and physically fit.